aws-samples/aws-lambda-clickhouse/README.md

 The cost to deploy the sample and run several queries on provided test data should be under 1$ per month.

 ## Q: How to make clickhouse binary run (better) in AWS Lambda?
-Pre-built ClickHouse binaries should work in AWS Lambda environment without additional patches starting from the release [v23.8.1(?)]().
 To reduce Lambda container image size and Lambda function cold start times, you can build a custom ClickHouse binary with only neccessary components (basically, -DENABLE_CLICKHOUSE_LOCAL=ON).

 # Security